Although the idea of surgery for your back pain can be terrifying, there are times when surgery may be the only option that makes you feel better.

-As reported by Medical Xpress, a traditional spinal fusion surgery that’s performed under general anesthesia can take about four hours and the person will have to be given IV painkillers afterward, as well as stay in the hospital for a few days.
+A traditional spinal fusion surgery that’s performed under general anesthesia can take about four hours and the patient requires IV painkillers afterward and a several day stay in the hospital.

-In comparison, being awake during this surgery means it can be done within two hours and patients won’t have to remain in the hospital for longer than a day afterward.
+By comparison, being awake during the surgery means it can be done in less time and patients will have less pain and will not need to stay in the hospital as long.

 This surgery is performed under a type of local anesthesia known as liposomal bupivacaine.